When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Instructions:

-1. Play the music and have everyone dance or otherwise move to the music.
+1. Turn on the music and tell everyone to dance or wiggle.

-3. When the music stops everyone must freeze in the exact position they’re in.
+3. When the music stops, everyone must freeze instantly.

 Variations: